Packet-Batch/PB-AF-XDP/README.md

 [Packet Batch](https://github.com/Packet-Batch) is a collection of high-performance applications and tools designed for sending network packets.
 It serves two main purposes: penetration testing, which involves assessing network security by simulating various attacks like [Denial of Service](https://www.cloudflare.com/learning/ddos/glossary/denial-of-service/) (DoS); and network monitoring, which involves analyzing and inspecting network traffic.

 ### Features
-* The ability to send multiple network packets in a chain via sequences.
+* The ability to send multiple network packets in a chain via sequences and multiple payloads inside of a single sequence coming from the same source.
 * Support for sending from randomized source IPs within range(s) indicated by CIDR.
 * Support for randomized payload data within a specific range in length.
 * UDP, TCP, and ICMP layer 4 protocols supported.